kcaisley/frida/docs/detectors.md

 Dectris Arina appears to be the high frequency (120kHz) X-ray detector, with the KITE ASIC.
 I can 'count every single electron, up to 10pA/pixel' and has 'noise free readout'.
 It has Silicon or high-Z sensors, with 100um pitch.
 192x192 pixels with 20mm x 20mm sensor size.
 It uses hybrid-pixel technology.
 KITE is the ASIC behind ARINA.
 '10us dwell times' 10^8 el/s/pixel.

+Epitaxial wafer, vs Czochralski, vs SOI
+TSV and wafer bonding (limits on process?)
+Available in 28nm or 65nm?
+3 layer process